Power Drift: Ports

 Power Drift was ported to the Amstrad CPC, Commodore 64, MSX, Amiga, Atari ST, MS-DOS and ZX Spectrum home computers by Activision and released in 1989.
 The home computer ports lack the tilting action seen in the original arcade version.
 A PC Engine version was developed by Copya Systems and published exclusively in Japan by Asmik Ace Entertainment on April 13, 1990.

 A Sega Mega Drive version was planned but never released.
 A 32X port was in development by Sega, but not published.
 Dempa was working on a Sega CD conversion that also did not reach store shelves.

 Sega ported Power Drift to the Sega Saturn as part of the Sega Ages brand, releasing it in Japan only on February 26, 1998.
 It was also included on Yu Suzuki Game Works Vol. 1 for the Dreamcast on December 1, 2001.

-Power Drift was also included as one of the seven games on the Nintendo 3DS collection Sega 3D Reprint Archives, which was released on April 26, 2016.
+Power Drift was re-released with stereoscopic 3D support as part of the Nintendo 3DS collection Sega 3D Reprint Archives, which was released on April 26, 2016.
+The game also received a standalone release for the system on November 2, 2015, under the name 3D Power Drift, which adds unlockable characters and music from other Sega franchises.